Deploying a Single Artifact

 You can also use Artifactory's REST API to deploy an artifact and use the virtual repository key in the path to deploy.

-From version 4.4, if you do specify a Default Deployment Repository for a virtual repository, the corresponding Set Me Up dialog for the repository will also include instructions and code snippets for deploying to that repository.
+If you do specify a Default Deployment Repository for a virtual repository, the corresponding Set Me Up dialog for the repository will also include instructions and code snippets for deploying to that repository.